napilab/napi-xcom/downloads/index.md

 Coming soon...

-We are in deep process to prepare NapiOS images.
+NapiOS is currently in active
+development, and we are working towards releasing the NapiOS images very soon.